hycsteria/la_ripubblica/README.md

-# la_ripubblica
+# La RIpubblica

 Stupid Chrome Extension to substitute annoying content of the Italian online newspaper La Repubblica with funny Disney cartoons.
-Edit